dxjones/iron-tictactoe/README.md

 My goal was to solve an interesting problem that takes advantage of parallel execution, with a large number of **IronWorkers** performing tasks that are small pieces of a larger puzzle.
 The **IronCache** is used to keep track of intermediate results and **IronQueues** are used to keep track of tasks that will be executed later.

 Tic-tac-toe is a common children's game, with players taking turns placing "X" and "O" in a 3x3 grid, each trying to form a horizontal, vertical, or diagonal line.
 It is often used in undergraduate computer science courses to illustrate game tree search algorithms, so it should be understandable to a wide audience.
-A good description of tic-tac-toe is available on [wikipedia](http://en.wikipedia.org/wiki/Tic-tac-toe).
+A good description of tic-tac-toe is available on Wikipedia at [http://en.wikipedia.org/wiki/Tic-tac-toe](http://en.wikipedia.org/wiki/Tic-tac-toe).

 The interesting twist in this project is the "parallel" algorithm and how it is implemented using Iron.io **Workers**, **Message Queues**, and **Caches**.